php-etl/documentation/content/connectivity/sftp/_index.en.md

 ## What is it ?

-The FTP plugin aims at integrating the files uploader into the [Pipeline stack](https://github.com/php-etl/pipeline).
+The SFTP plugin aims at integrating the files uploader into the [Pipeline stack](https://github.com/php-etl/pipeline).

 ## Installation